-WREMO's emergency website VISIT www.WREMO.nz
+- WREMO's emergency website VISIT www.wremo.nz

-WREMO's Facebook page LIKE facebook.com/WREMOnz
+- WREMO's Facebook page

+LIKE facebook.com/WREMOnz

+- WREMO's X feed

-WREMO's Twitter feed FOLLOW @WREMOinfo
+FOLLOW @WREMOinfo

-VISIT Your local council website and their social media 2 LISTEN TO Radio New Zealand and local stations 3 4 5 6 7 8 11 Good job!
-You've made the first step to stay safe The Wellington region is an awesome place to live, but it's a little wild.
+- VISIT Your local council website and their social media

+- LISTEN TO Radio New Zealand and local stations

+Good job!
+You've made the first step to stay safe

+The Wellington region is an awesome place to live, but it's a little wild.

 We often experience earthquakes, storms, flooding and landslides.
 We're also at risk from tsunamis.
-111 These emergencies have similar impacts.
+These emergencies have similar impacts.
 It would be hard to get around, communicate with loved ones and get access to the essentials.

 We've outlined the things you can do to prepare your household and community to get through the challenging days after a large earthquake safely, and as comfortably as possible.

-By signing up for alerts, you've just completed the first step!
+By knowing where to find information, you've completed the first step!
 Move on to what you can do today, tonight and over the next couple of weekends so your household is prepared.

 Each step is definitely worth the effort.

 If you have any questions, please contact us.

-FROM THE WREMO TEAM
+From the WREMO team

 (That's the Wellington Region Emergency Management Office)

-While you're on getprepared.nz: